ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.1.0

+- New node `ps-general-add-tariff` to add values that varies af fixed times during the day.

 ## 3.0.10

 - Fix bug in ps-elvia-add-tariff so it connects to API.